Building Permits – Temporary Structures

 9. Electrical, mechanical, plumbing or fire special event permits may also be required.

-10. Requirements for Temporary Use in Existing Building for Super Bowl and Application.
+10. Requirements for Temporary Use in Existing Buildings Application.

 Accessibility, parking, seating, signage, ingress and egress for people with disabilities shall be in compliance with Chapter 1341 of the Minnesota State Building Code.